/security/patterns.py

 def __hash__(self) -> int:

-"""A helper method for resolving a pattern into an identifying hash using the self._identity_key() private
+"""Resolves the current pattern into an identifying hash using the self._identity_key() private method.

-The purpose of this method is to ensure patterns can be stored in dictionaries and lists
+This method ensures that patterns can be stored in dictionaries and sets and replaced with new

 """